summerhays/public_service_guide/federal.md

 Another job type to note is "casual," "term," and "indeterminate."
 Casual means a contract of less than 90 days.
 A term appointment or contract is temporary but longer, whereas an indeterminate contract is a permanent position (i.e. hard to fire).
 The Quebec government refers to these as *occasionnel* (term) and *permanent* (avec droit de rappel).

+### Mobility
+Another major advantage of the federal government is mobility.
+Not only is mobility possible within this vast public service, it is even encouraged, in order to gain workers with broad experience.
+Possibilities range from trying another department for a year, accepting a new position only to move back to one's old department.

+### Education
+The authors have heard of federal public servants being paid to study full time.

 ## Hiring delays
 One factor to consider is hiring delays.
 The group writing this knows several people who've encountered delays of longer than a year before being hired by the federal government, not to mention jobs being offered and then retracted, paperwork (security clearance, confidentiality agreements, etc).
 Expect the unexpected.
 ### Using delays to one's advantage